Phenotype mixing

 Phenotype mixing is a form of interaction between two viruses each of which holds its own unique genetic material.
 The two particles "share" coat proteins, therefore each has a similar assortment of identifying surface proteins, while having different genetic material.

 In other words; non-genetic interaction in which virus particles released from a cell that is infected with two different viruses have components from both the infecting agents, but with a genome from one of them.

+It is also possible for a virus particle to hold copies of the genome from different parent viruses.
+This would be called genotype mixing.